 10. Amazon Publisher Services

-Amazon Publisher Services suits forums whose audiences engage with product recommendations.
-It is best for publishers seeking CPM and affiliate revenue combined.
-Integration can be complex, and approval requires traffic verification, but the global reach and affiliate options enhance monetization.
+Amazon Publisher Services is a good fit for forums where users actively engage with product recommendations.
+It works best for publishers looking to combine CPM-based ads with affiliate revenue.
+The platform offers access to Amazon’s global advertiser and buyer network.
+Integration can be complex, and approval requires traffic verification.
+However, the wide reach and affiliate options can significantly enhance overall monetization.

 Key Features: